-January's webinar explains how cybersecurity is not just a technical issue—it’s also a patient safety issue.
+January's webinar explained how cybersecurity is not just a technical issue—but also a patient safety issue.
 As cybersecurity threats increasingly expose physicians and their patients to risk, the AMA has taken several steps to increase awareness and understanding of good cyber hygiene.

 Recently, a joint research effort between the AMA and Accenture found that:

-- Physicians rely heavily on third parties like health IT vendors for security support.
+- Physicians rely heavily on third parties such as health IT vendors for security support.

-In this 1-hour webinar, attendees will learn how the AMA is shaping the national cybersecurity conversation to focus on patient safety, how physicians can be empowered advocates for their patients and how it’s a shared responsibility to secure electronic patient information.
-Laura G. Hoffman, JD and Matt Reid, MS will co-present.
+In this 1-hour webinar, attendees learned how the AMA is shaping the national cybersecurity conversation to focus on patient safety, how physicians can be empowered advocates for their patients and how to share responsibility to secure electronic patient information.
+Laura G. Hoffman, JD and Matt Reid, MS co-presented.

 How to Share, Listen, Speak and Learn

 Participants are encouraged to share AMA resources, listen and participate in the live event, speak by joining the conversation in the AMA digital community and learn from the additional resources found externally or in the AMA Education Center.

 Access the latest cybersecurity discussion in the AMA’s Reinventing Medical Practice Community.

 Learn through the following resources on this topic: